 2.2: Benefit Design

 Eligibility rules are accompanied by determining the level of benefits or types of services for beneficiaries.
 This section explores main considerations for setting the benefits levels and their duration.
-The next section looks at the design of links to as services or accompanying measures.
+The next section looks at the design of links to services or accompanying measures.

 Defining benefit amounts.
 Assessing incentives effects.